Cold Fermentation

 | Large airtight container | Simple, widely available | Balls can merge if too close |

 Oil or lightly flour the container.
-Space dough balls so they do not touch — they will expand 50-100% during the cold rest.
+Space dough balls so they do not touch: they will expand 50-100% during the cold rest.
 Cover tightly to prevent skin formation.

 Step 4: refrigerate

-Place in the coldest, most consistent part of the fridge — typically the back of a shelf, not the door.
+Place in the coldest, most consistent part of the fridge, typically the back of a shelf, not the door.
 Temperature consistency matters: fluctuations between 2°C and 8°C will produce uneven fermentation.

 Step 5: bring to room temperature before use

 Remove dough 1-2 hours before shaping or stretching.
 Cold dough is tight and tears easily.
 Letting it warm up relaxes the gluten and makes it pliable.
+After 45 minutes at room temperature, I usually press a finger into the edge of the dough ball.
+If it springs back slowly and feels pillowy, it's ready to stretch.

 | Dough type | Time out of fridge before use |